10 Reasons to Become a vegan

-Plant-based food is good for you, the animals and the planet - and there are so many ways to make exciting, delicious food.
+plant-based food benefits you, the animals, and the planet—and there are so many ways to create exciting, delicious meals.

-I Dyrenes Alliance we fight for the idea that animals shouldn't be subjected to pain and suffering just because humans want to exploit them.
-But actually, there are many different reasons to eat plant-based.
-So why go vegan?
+At Plantespringet , we fight so animals won’t suffer pain and cruelty just because humans want to exploit them.
+In fact, there are many reasons to eat plant-based.
+So why become a vegan?
 And what are the reasons to eat plant-based?
-That's what we'll try to give you an insight into here.
+We'll give you some insight here.

-Here are the 10 reasons to go vegan
+Here are 10 reasons to become a vegan

-Conventional farming is one of the biggest causes of animal abuse and neglect.
-Over 99% of animal products consumed in the US come from conventional farming and what is known as "factory farming".
+Conventional farming is one of the main causes of animal abuse and neglect.
+Over 99% of animal products consumed in the US come from conventional farming, known as factory farming.

-An example of this isthe broiler chickens whom are bred to have an unnatural body that grows too fast and causes health problems.
-In addition, they live in conditions such as too little space, never see sunlight and are slaughtered just five weeks after hatching from the egg.
+One example is the turbo chickens, bred to have unnatural bodies that grow too fast and suffer serious health problems.
+They live cramped, never see sunlight, and are slaughtered just five weeks after hatching.

-By choosing a vegan diet, you can help reduce the demand for animal products and therefore reduce the amount of pain and suffering inflicted on animals.
+Choosing a vegan diet helps reduce demand for animal products and the suffering inflicted on animals.

 climate protest